hayrayl/AquaQuestSoftware/README.md

   Interactive screens that teach about water quality parameters (like pH, temperature, TDS, turbidity, nitrates, nitrites, heavy metals), how water gets polluted, and why testing is important.

 - **Live Data Collection**
   Guides the user through setting up and calibrating sensors, then collects data in real time using sensors (via ADS1263 ADC) and test strips.
-Visuals, sensor animations, and explanations update dynamically.
+Visuals and explanations update dynamically.

 - **Simulation Mode**
   Allows students to adjust parameters using a slider and see how Archie reacts.
 Each parameter change triggers threshold-based mood updates and educational messaging.